Dhanteras Puja Vidhi and Rituals

 puffed rice), Patasha & Coins are put inside the Diya to worship the

-- The kodi (shell) is kept in the cash box or in the house at the next day
+- The Kodi (shell) is kept in the cash box or in the house on the next day

 morning to revere Kuber God.

 - It is also said that by lighting this Diya which is Yama Deep, sudden death can be avoided.

 - On this day, the Subh-Labh is written outside the door on both sides of